-1. The Board of Governors will not use as a criterion the position of preference given to the School by the applicant on the Transfer Application.
-Therefore, an applicant who has listed Belfast Royal Academy as a second or subsequent preference school will be considered in the same way as those who have placed this School first on the list, where the applicant does not secure admission to his or her first preference school.
+1. The Board of Governors will not use as a criterion the position of preference given to the school by the applicant on the Transfer Application.
+Therefore, an applicant who has listed Belfast Royal Academy as a second or subsequent preference school will be considered in the same way as those who have placed this school first on the list, where the applicant does not secure admission to his/her first preference school.

-means the parent or guardian who completes and submits the Transfer Application on behalf
+- means the parent or guardian who completes and submits the Transfer Application on behalf of the candidate.

-means the child who is stated on the Transfer Application as seeking to gain admission to the
+- means the child who is stated on the Transfer Application as seeking to gain admission to the School.

 “entitled to free school meals”